 Skip to main content

 It’s Saturday.
 Nobody shipped anything.
 Your agent is down anyway — upstream renamed a field, moved a path, tightened an enum, and your hand-written client knew none of it.
 It keeps sending the old shape; the API keeps returning 422; the agent keeps confidently retrying a call that can no longer succeed.
 A hand-written client is a frozen snapshot of an API that doesn’t hold still.
+So is the spec it was written from — nothing in a specification says when it stopped being true.
 Every rename is a manual diff a human has to notice, read, and re-code.
-Multiply by the Nth painful API and “keep the integrations correct” becomes a standing on-call burden.
+Multiply by the Nth API and “keep the integrations correct” becomes a standing on-call burden.

 Why the generated-tool model changes the failure mode